 Freelance journalism opportunity

-City Hall Watcher, the best and only independent newsletter focused exclusively on Toronto City Hall, is looking for a freelance contributor.
+City Hall Watcher, the best and only independent newsletter focused exclusively on Toronto City Hall, is looking for freelance contributors.

 Freelance contributors to City Hall Watcher will be paid on a per-contribution basis, with competitive freelance rates.